-The SD that comes with the kano kit is a preloaded version of the kano OS (operating system).
+The SD that comes with the kano kit is a preloaded version of the Kano OS (operating system).
 All you need to do is remove the micro sd card from the larger SD card and place it into the Raspberry Pi.
 I will go on more about Kano OS and whether it is a great platform for coding for kids below.

-The sound quality from the speaker is very average and you can get much better sound from pretty much any other speaker you can buy.
+The sound quality from the speaker is very average, and you can get much better sound from pretty much any other speaker you can buy.
 I think probably the best speaker to compare this to is likely a pair of budget laptop speakers.
 The cool thing though about this speaker is that it is built into the case.
-It is just a pity the sound quality is just quite not up to par.
+It is just a pity the sound quality is quite not up to par.

 Raspberry Pi Keyboard

 The keyboard that is bundled in the Kano kit is a mini orange keyboard that also includes a trackpad.
 Now this keyboard because of its smaller size may not be the best for adults sized hands.
-If you’re a kid though it might be much easier to use than a full sized keyboard.
+If you’re a kid, it might be much easier to use than a full sized keyboard.

 The keyboard is wireless meaning you will need to keep it charged for it to work.
 There is a USB cable connected to the board that will charge it.
-It has no removable batteries so you can’t simply exchange batteries in and out.
+It has no removable batteries so you can’t merely exchange batteries in and out.